wp-plugins/page-scroll-to-id/readme.txt

 == Changelog ==

+= 1.5.3 =
+* Extended Offset option to accept element selectors in addition to fixed pixels values.
+* Added `ps2id` shortcode for creating links in content editor.
+* Added the ability to define link specific offsets via the html data attribute: `data-ps2id-offset`.
+* Fixed some minor issues for WordPress versions lower than 3.5.
+* Updated help and external links.
+* Changed plugin license from LGPL to MIT.

 = 1.5.2 =
-* Minor code tweaks
+* Minor code tweaks.

 = 1.5.1 =
-* Minor code tweaks
+* Minor code tweaks.
-* Minified scripts
+* Minified scripts.

 = 1.5.0 =
 * Dropped jQuery UI dependency (jQuery UI is no longer required for the plugin to work).